huangkent/Hepatitis-B-Virus-RT-data-extractor/README.md

 # Hepatitis-B-Virus-RT-data-retriever
-a package of Python scripts that are used to retrieve hepatitis B virus reverse transcriptase (HBV RT) genomic and publication data from the NCBI nucleotide database and to save them in a text formt to be imported to relational databases.
+This is a package of Python scripts that are used to retrieve hepatitis B virus reverse transcriptase (HBV RT) genomic and publication data from the NCBI nucleotide database and to save them in a text formt to be imported to relational databases.
+It is here assumed that the NCBI data are in the format of GenBank.